T

 • Universal travel adapterEssential

-The UAE uses Type G plugs (UK style) and a 230V voltage.
+The UAE uses Type G plugs (UK style), 230V voltage.

 Useful for keeping devices charged while out exploring, especially in the heat.